MMEDIT: A Unified Framework for Multi-Type Audio Editing via Audio Language Model: Introduction

 \section{Introduction}

 With the rapid development of generative modeling, modern text-to-audio (TTA) systems~\cite{yang2023diffsound,liu2023audioldm,majumder2024tango} are now capable of producing high-fidelity, diverse, and text-aligned sounds from natural language prompts.
-Unlike TTA, which synthesizes audio from scratch, text-guided audio editing seeks to modify specific regions of an existing audio signal according to user-provided textual instructions, while preserving the remaining content unchanged.
+Unlike TTA, which synthesizes audio from scratch, text-guided audio editing (TTE) seeks to modify specific regions of an existing audio signal according to user-provided textual instructions, while preserving the remaining content unchanged~\cite{wang2023audit}.
 This paradigm offers users a more intuitive and efficient way to achieve fine-grained control over audio content through natural language, rather than relying on manual waveform editing or expert post-processing.
-Since the introduction of this task in AUDIT~\cite{wang2023audit}, research in this field has attracted increasing research interest~\cite{xu2024prompt,manor2024zero,jia2025audioeditor,paissan2024audio}.
+Since the introduction of this task in AUDIT~\cite{wang2023audit}, audio editing has attracted increasing research interest~\cite{xu2024prompt,manor2024zero,jia2025audioeditor,paissan2024audio}.

-Existing studies on text-guided audio editing can be broadly categorized into \textbf{training-free} and \textbf{training-based} paradigms. \textbf{Training-free approaches} typically adapt pre-trained diffusion-based TTA models by inverting the denoising process to reconstruct latent noise and re-generate audio under new textual conditions.
+Existing studies on TTE can be broadly categorized into \textbf{training-free} and \textbf{training-based} paradigms. \textbf{Training-free approaches} typically adapt pre-trained diffusion-based TTA models by inverting the denoising process to reconstruct latent noise and re-generate audio under new textual conditions.
 PPAE~\cite{xu2024prompt} and AudioEditor~\cite{jia2025audioeditor} are representative methods.
-Despite free from additional training, these approaches rely heavily on diffusion inversion, resulting in high inference cost and a strong dependence on full captions or handcrafted masks, restricting their applicability to complex editing tasks.
+Although free from additional training, these approaches rely heavily on diffusion inversion, resulting in high inference cost and a strong dependence on full captions or handcrafted masks, restricting their applicability to complex editing tasks.
 Crucially, the mechanism of inversion and subsequent regeneration may compromise the fidelity to the original structure and fine details.

 In contrast, \textbf{training-based frameworks} explicitly learn instruction-conditioned generation models from paired data.
 AUDIT~\cite{wang2023audit} pioneered this paradigm by training a latent diffusion model.
 Paissan \textit{et al.}~\cite{paissan2024audio} explored prompt interpolation and fine-tuning within the embedding space, while RFM-Editing~\cite{gao2025rfm} incorporated rectified flow matching to improve efficiency.
 Compared to training-free inversion, this paradigm offers better fidelity and faster inference speeds.